We Patrol the River.

 - We conduct extensive water quality monitoring for our Swim Guide program and our Choccolocco Creek Monitoring Project to keep tabs on the health of these waterways.

 - When we discover an issue, we seek to resolve it.
 That can be anything from working with state and federal agencies to remove a dam that is eroding a citizen’s stream-bank and blocking fish migration to filing legal action against a permitted polluter who refuses to comply with their pollution permit.
-To date, we have filed legal action on over 3,700 violations of the Clean Water Act at sewer plants across the Coosa Valley.
+To date, we have filed legal action on thousands of violations of the Clean Water Act at sewer plants across the Coosa Valley.